Venyx Injury Law Logo Colorado personal injury firm lower fee

 If your health insurance paid your medical bills after a crash, they typically have a right to seek reimbursement from your recovery.
 Colorado's Make-Whole Doctrine creates a presumption that health insurers cannot collect that reimbursement until you've been fully compensated for your total losses.
 In cases where the available insurance limits fall short of your damages, this can significantly affect how much you actually keep.
 Learn more about the Make-Whole Law.

-Does VENYX handle cases in Colorado Springs even though the office is in Denver?
+Does Venyx handle cases in Colorado Springs even though the office is in Denver?

 Yes.
-VENYX Injury Law handles cases throughout Colorado, including all of El Paso County.
+Venyx Injury Law handles cases throughout Colorado, including all of El Paso County.
 Initial consultations can be done by phone or video, and we can come to you if your injuries make travel difficult.
-Court appearances and depositions in Colorado Springs are handled as a standard part of the practice — the distance is not a barrier to representation.
+Court appearances and depositions in Colorado Springs are handled as a standard part of the practice.
+The distance is not a barrier to representation.
 There's no fee for the consultation and no obligation.